Member-only story

 Has Gratuity Culture Reached a Tipping Point?
 [Zach Helfand/New Yorker] — The PoS spins around and you see a 25% minimum suggested tip box, for something that just a few years ago was a generally accepted ‘non gratuity’ transaction.
 Here we learn the history behind tipping, the psychologies at play, and where the breaking point might be.
 Even if you don’t click through, here’s the fact you should know, its potential origin:

 By the seventeenth century, visitors to aristocratic estates were expected to pay “vails” to the staff.
 This might have lowered payroll for the estate itself.
 At least one aristocrat helped himself to some of this new income stream; he threw frequent parties to increase revenues.
-The system spread
+The system spread.
+English coffeehouses were said to set out urns inscribed with “To Insure Promptitude.”
+Customers tossed in coins.
+Eventually, the inscription was shortened to “ tip.”

 --